szunami/blog-1/misc/2018-08-26-to-all-the-posts-ive-blogged-before.md

 I totally promise I’m currently blogging, and all the posts I’ll blog to come.
 [^1]

-# Writing Helps Me Think
+## Writing Helps Me Think

 It’s “easy” to understand something when it’s only in your head – or, at least, it’s easy to *think* that you understand something when you don’t have to explain it to anyone else and only vaguely have to explain it to yourself.
-But the act of writing something down, even if it’s in a <del>love letter hidden in your closet</del> <ins>a draft article you never published</ins>, helps order thoughts and provide structure and clarity and, if need be, closure, in a way that leaving them unwritten much less unsaid does not.
+But the act of writing something down, even if it’s in a ~~love letter hidden in your closet~~ <ins>a draft article you never published</ins>, helps order thoughts and provide structure and clarity and, if need be, closure, in a way that leaving them unwritten much less unsaid does not.